After Cheating: Restoring Relationship Trust

 More than this, cheaters must learn to actively tell the truth.
 If there is something a cheater thinks his or her partner might want to know, the cheater must volunteer it, and do it sooner rather than later.
 Yes, the cheater’s betrayed partner might get angry about whatever it is that he or she did, even if it’s something that seems minor, but that partner will be a lot angrier after finding out the cheater did something hurtful and then tried to cover it up.

 Unfortunately, cheaters can (and do) mess up rigorous honesty in numerous ways, even when they’re highly motivated.
 The most common pitfalls include:

-- Passive truth telling.
-Passive truth telling forces the betrayed partners to do the work.
+- Passive truth-telling.
+This forces the betrayed partners to do the work.
 If a betrayed partner suspects the cheater has done something problematic, the partner must ask about it.
-And when the question is asked, the cheater tells the truth about that specific thing, but fails to volunteer other pertinent information.
-Cheaters sometimes try to convince themselves they’re no longer lying because they answered their partner’s question(s) truthfully, but this is a sham: Cheaters need to understand that failing to disclose pertinent information (i.e., keeping something secret) is just another form of lying.
+And when the question is asked, the cheater tells the truth about that specific thing but fails to volunteer other pertinent information.
+Cheaters sometimes try to convince themselves they’re no longer lying because they answered their partner’s question(s) truthfully, but this is a sham: Cheaters need to understand that failure to disclose pertinent information (i.e., keeping something secret) is just another form of lying.